bhopals/vanilla-javascript-progressive-web-app/README.md

 **Note**
     To check that SITE is PWA or not.
 In Chrome Dev Tools, go to AUDIT section, click on RUN AUDIT.
 Once clicked a full AUDIT would run and scan for all PWA checklist options**

+**Note**
+    1. To resolve PWA error "Link to cross-origin destinations are unsafe", use below code settings

+        - Add rel="noopener" or rel="noreferrer" to any external links to improve performance and prevent security vulenrabilities.
+This is for all the external links that we have in our application.
+This would open the targeted URL's in new page.

+    2. To resolve, "HTML element doesnot have lang object"
+        - we need to add lang="en" in <html>

 **Progressive Web App CheckList** (Failed Error List)